Capitol Police officer sues Trump on Jan. 6 anniversary, saying he ‘directed the mob’ to violence

 “As the leader of this violent mob, who took their cues from his campaign rhetoric and personal tweets and traveled from around the country to the nation’s capital at Trump’s invitation for the January 6 rally, Trump was in a position of extraordinary influence over his followers, who committed assault and battery on Briana Kirkland,” the 51-page complaint says.
 “Trump, by his words and conduct, directed the mob that stormed the Capitol and assaulted and battered Briana Kirkland.”

-Kirkland, 29, a five-year veteran of the force who only returned to work this week, accuses Trump of multiple counts, including directing assault and battery, as well as aiding and abetting assault and battery.
+Kirkland, 29, who has five years’ service on the Capitol force and returned to work only this week, accuses Trump of multiple offenses, including directing assault and battery, as well as aiding and abetting assault and battery.
 She is seeking at least $75,000 in damages.

-Patrick Malone, Kirkland’s attorney, told The Washington Post that Kirkland’s was one of several new Jan.
-6 lawsuits filed this week on behalf of Capitol Police and Metropolitan Police officers.
-Capitol Police officer Marcus J. Moore and Metropolitan Police officers Bobby Tabron and DeDivine K. Carter are also calling for accountability for Trump’s actions.
+Patrick Malone, Kirkland’s attorney, told The Washington Post that Kirkland’s was one of several Jan.
+6 lawsuits filed this week on behalf of officers of the Capitol Police and D.C. police.
+Capitol Police officer Marcus J. Moore and D.C. police officers Bobby Tabron and DeDivine K. Carter are also calling for accountability for Trump’s actions.
 The lawsuits assert that Trump violated the Ku Klux Klan Act of 1871, which prohibits mob violence aimed at obstructing the operations of the federal government and its officers, Malone said.

 “Our clients suffered physical and psychological wounds as the result of insurrectionists incited by the former president to disrupt the peaceful transfer of power,” Malone said in a statement.